Russia-Ukraine war: Key things to know about the conflict

 ARE THERE NEW MILITARY DEVELOPMENTS?

-The Russian military reported Saturday that it has used its latest hypersonic missile for the first time in combat.
-A spokesman for the Russian Defense Ministry, Maj.
-Gen. Igor Konashenkov, said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in Ukraine’s western Ivano-Frankivsk region.
+The Russian military reported Sunday that it has carried out a new series of strikes on Ukrainian military facilities with long-range hypersonic and cruise missiles, a day after announcing it had used its latest hypersonic missile for the first time in combat.

-The Pentagon said the U.S. cannot confirm the Russians used a hypersonic missile.

-The British defense ministry said the Ukrainian Air Force and air defense forces are “continuing to effectively defend Ukrainian airspace” and Russia has failed to get control of the air, which was one of the Kremlin’s key objectives.
+Russian Defense Ministry spokesman Maj.
+Gen. Igor Konashenkov said the Kinzhal hypersonic missile hit a Ukrainian fuel depot in Kostiantynivka near Mykolaiv.
+The strike marked the second day in a row that Russia used the Kinzhal, a weapon capable of striking targets 2,000 kilometers (1,250 miles) away at a speed 10 times the speed of sound.

 HOW ARE UKRAINIAN REFUGEES FARING?

+At church services across Europe on Sunday, Ukrainians prayed for peace in their war-torn country.
+From Germany to Romania to Moldova, newly arrived refugees mingled with long-time members of Europe’s 1.5 million-strong Ukrainian diaspora at houses of worship.

-Thousands of refugees from Ukraine waited in long lines in the Polish capital of Warsaw to receive local identification papers that will allow them to move on with their lives.
+Thousands of refugees from Ukraine waited in long lines in the Polish capital of Warsaw on Saturday to receive local identification papers that will allow them to move on with their lives.

 Refugees started lining up by Warsaw’s National Stadium overnight to get the coveted PESEL identity cards that will allow them to work, go to school and get medical care or social benefits for the next 18 months.